shawnacscott/dexcom-share-monitor/README.md

 ## App deployment

 As specified by the original ask, this app must be deployable on Heroku.
 In order to verify that the application deploys properly, I have deployed it to my personal Heroku instance temporarily.
-Find it at https://shielded-reef-31272.herokuapp.com/ | https://git.heroku.com/shielded-reef-31272.git
+Find it at https://shielded-reef-31272.herokuapp.com/ | https://git.heroku.com/shielded-reef-31272.git.
+It has been configured according to the defaults detailed in https://devcenter.heroku.com/articles/getting-started-with-rails6.